 How do you automate your processes and collect your data?

 Your product data, billing data, etc., are typically stored in an ERP system (financial management system) or a PIM system (product information management system).
 These systems should be linked to your webshop to decode data easily.
-When a customer, e.g., purchase on the webshop, the information goes to the ERP system, where inventory, invoices, etc., are automatically updated and sent.
+When a customer, e.g., purchases on the webshop, the information goes to the ERP system, where inventory, invoices, etc., are automatically updated and sent.

 Most companies have many different systems, such as financial systems, inventory management, freight calculation, etc. The larger your company is, the greater the need for more systems.
 Therefore, it’s vital to have a good IT architecture that dynamically connects your systems to your webshop.